Eadgyth: Children

-both buried in St. Alban's Abbey, Mainz.
+both buried in St. Alban's Abbey, Mainz (since destroyed).

 Tomb

 Initially buried in the St Maurice monastery, Edith's tomb since the 16th century has been located in Magdeburg Cathedral.
 Long regarded as a cenotaph, a lead coffin inside a stone sarcophagus with her name on it was found and opened in 2008 by archaeologists during work on the building.
 An inscription recorded that it was the body of Eadgyth, reburied in 1510.
 The fragmented and incomplete bones were examined in 2009, then brought to Bristol, England, for tests in 2010.

 The investigations at Bristol, applying isotope tests on tooth enamel, checked whether she was born and brought up in Wessex and Mercia, as written history indicated.
 Testing on the bones revealed that they are the remains of Eadgyth, from study made of the enamel of the teeth in her upper jaw.
 Testing of the enamel revealed that the individual entombed at Magdeburg had spent time as a youth in the chalky uplands of Wessex.
 The bones are the oldest found of a member of English royalty.

 Following the tests the bones were re-interred in a new titanium coffin in her tomb at Magdeburg Cathedral on 22 October 2010.